Christmas. New Year’s. Birthdays. Office parties.

 - Bring an accountability partner — Bring a friend who is also sober or is willing to avoid drinking during the event with you.

 - Contact an accountability partner — If no one is able to come with you, at least have someone who is willing to let you check in with them on a regular basis for accountability.
 This could be someone you arrange to call before, during and after the event to check in on your well-being.

 - Practice saying no — People at a party might not know that you are in recovery and may offer you a beverage.
 Rather than being caught off guard and taking a beverage out of social obligation, script how you would like to decline.
 Be polite but firm, and if they continue to push you, either change the subject or walk away.

 - Bring your own beverages — If you know there is going to be a lot of alcohol at an event, such as a New Year’s party or a Super Bowl party, consider bringing your own drinks.
 There is a wide variety of creative and delicious nonalcoholic cocktails and other beverages you can enjoy instead of something with alcohol.

 - Limit your time around tempting circumstances — If you find yourself growing stressful or anxious around the alcohol as the event goes on, then you may want to leave or find another space in the event where people are not drinking.

 - Know when to leave — Make an exit strategy in advance, so you know when to leave and how you want to leave if you’re starting to feel tempted, stressed or anxious.

 Start Your Recovery Journey at Tulip Hill Recovery

 At Tulip Hill Recovery, we focus on discovering what factors in your life may be contributing to your addiction in order to treat it at its main source.

 Are you ready to talk to someone about treatment for addiction and building a better future for yourself?
-Please contact us online or call us at 877-845-8192 to get in touch with our team and start your recovery journey.
+Please contact us today to get in touch with our team and start your recovery journey.